 • Neglect of personal and professional responsibilities

 One of the most significant indications of benzodiazepine addiction is the inability to cease the drug due to fear of experiencing physical withdrawal symptoms.
 In a non-medically supervised environment, benzo withdrawal can be life-threatening.
-Extreme withdrawal symptoms can trigger cardiac arrest or respiratory failure.
+Extreme withdrawal symptoms can trigger severe seizures, cardiac arrest, or respiratory failure.

 • Heart palpitations